-As a lecture series, this module is organized as a sequence of weekly lectures by various lecturers, both from TU Berlin and from other institutions.
+As a lecture series, this module is organized as a sequence of weekly lectures by various lecturers from the ECDF, working for both, TU Berlin and other institutions.

-The lecture series has a strong interdisciplinary focus and is thus open to all students at TU Berlin.
+The lecture series has a strong interdisciplinary focus and is thus open to all students.
 It may be especially beneficial to Bachelor students.
 Note that, while no formal background knowledge is required for participation, technological advances in the digital world constitute the core theme of the lecture series.

 You can earn credit points for your studies since this module can be included into your studies of free choice ("freier Wahlbereich").
 The course is worth 3 LP.
 There will be an online assessment ("ePrüfung") at the end of the semester.

-In order to join the lecture series, you need to enroll to the ISIS course .
+In order to join the lecture series, you will need to enroll to the respective ISIS course .
+If you are unable to join the ISIS course (e.g. guests who don't have an account at TU Berlin), please use this form to request a guest enrolment key.

 |– lecture-free period